 For road, rail or conveyor transport, separately describe in detail and illustrate the existing networks that would be used by the project.
-Provide separate maps of each transportation network at suitable scales with reference to major transport infrastructure features including intersections and bridges along any state-controlled road network/s, level crossings along any rail network/s, and waterway, road or rail crossings along any conveyor corridors.
-Describe and illustrate any stock routes potentially affected by the project.
+For road, rail or conveyor transport, describe separately and in detail the existing networks that would be used by the project.
+For the rail network, this will include a description of the level crossings to be used by the project.\Describe and illustrate any stock routes potentially affected by the project.